-Other ices of interest for Ganymede, such as CO2 (Mura et al., 2020) and O2, are less stable than water-ice if they were to exist in pure form on the surface (Fray and Schmitt, 2009).
-On the other hand, volatile oxygen-bearing species produced by radiolysis may be trapped between water-ice molecules.
-In this form, CO2, O2, H2O2, HO2, SO2 and others may remain stable against sublimation until $T \approx 130 - 160$ K when the surrounding water-ice matrix sublimates or the water-ice transitions from amorphous ice to the cubic or hexagonal structure (Bar-Nun et al., 1985; Johnson et al., 2004; Bahr et al., 2001; Teolis et al., 2009; Laufer et al., 2017).
-O2 molecules trapped at dangling H bonds inside the water-ice may outgas to the surface via thermal desorption at somewhat lower temperatures than required for full sublimation (Johnson et al., 2019).
-Hydrogen and noble gases cannot be permanently trapped in water-ice at any Ganymede surface temperatures (Bar-Nun et al., 1985).
+Other ices of interest for Ganymede, such as CO_2 (Mura et al., 2020) and O_2 , are less stable than water ice if they were to exist in pure form on the surface (Fray and Schmitt, 2009).
+On the other hand, volatile oxygenbearing species produced by radiolysis may be trapped between water ice molecules.
+In this form, CO_2 , O_2 , H_2O_2 , HO_2 , SO_2 and others may remain stable against sublimation until $T \approx 130...160$ K when the surrounding water ice matrix sublimates or the water ice transitions from amorphous ice to the cubic or hexagonal structure (Bar-Nun et al., 1985; Johnson et al., 2004; Bahr et al., 2001; Teolis et al., 2009; Laufer et al., 2017).
+O2 molecules trapped at dangling H bonds inside the water ice may outgas to the surface via thermal desorption at somewhat lower temperatures than required for full sublimation (Johnson et al., 2019).
+H2 and noble gases cannot be permanently trapped in water ice at any Ganymede surface temperatures (Bar-Nun et al., 1985).

-15.2.3 Micrometeoroid Impacts
+155 2.3.
+Micrometeoroid Impacts

-Micrometeoroid and meteoroid impact studies dedicated specifically to Ganymede are rare (e.g., Krüger et al., 2000; Miljkovic et al., 2012).
-Micrometeoroids are expected to release all surface species indiscriminately into the atmosphere by impact vaporization and ejection of dust grains.
-The ejection yield per impactor is very high (typically 10; see Krüger et al., 2000), but only a tiny fraction of the ejected grains leaves Ganymede entirely.
+Micrometeoroid and meteoroid impact studies dedicated specifically to Ganymede are rare (e.g., Krüger et al. (2000); Miljkovic et al. (2012)).
+Micrometeoroids are expected to release all surface species non-discriminatingly into the atmosphere by impact vaporization and ejection of dust grains.
+The ejection yield per impactor is very high (typically 104 (Krüger et al., 2000)), but only a tiny fraction of the ejected grains leaves Ganymede entirely.
 Krüger et al. (2000) estimated, based on dust detector measurements onboard the Galileo spacecraft, that the majority of micrometeoroids hitting Ganymede's surface are interplanetary dust grains (predominantly from Jupiter-family comets according to Poppe (2016)) with a total mass flux of 30 g s-1 at the present.
-With a yield of 10, the authors estimated that $10^2$ to $10^3$ kg s-1 of Ganymede's surface material is released from the surface.
-Since most material returns to the surface eventually, the main effect of micrometeoroids on the surface is that they erode and turn over the surface layers, the so-called impact gardening.
-Cooper et al. (2001) and Johnson et al. (2004) estimated re-surfacing rates on Ganymede of 0.3-1.2 $\mu$ m yr-1 ( $\approx 0.3 \mu$ m yr-1 according to Krüger et al. (2000)) due to impact-gardening compared to 0.01-0.1 for ion sputtering, and 0.1 $\mu$ m yr-1 for sublimation at T = 125 K (see Fig. 15.2).
-This implies that impact gardening is relevant compared with the previous processes (sputtering and sublimation) for specific areas on Ganymede's surface (see the summary in Section 15.5).
+With a yield of 104, the authors estimated that 10^2 to 10^3 kg s-1 of Ganymede's surface material is released from the surface.
+Since most material returns to the surface eventually, the main effect of micrometeoroids on the surface is that they erode and turn over the surface layers, the so-called impact-gardening.
+Cooper et al. (2001); Johnson et al. (2004) estimated re-surfacing rates on Ganymede of 0.3-1.2 μ m yr-1 ($\approx 0.3 \ \mu$ m yr-1 according to Krüger et al. (2000)) due to impact-gardening compared to 0.01-0.1 for ion sputtering, and $0.1 \ \mu$ m yr-1 for sublimation at T = 125 K (see Fig. 2).
+This implies that impact gardening is relevant compared with the previous processes (sputtering and sublimation) for specific areas on Ganymede's surface (see summary in Section 5).